solanum-ircd/solanum/doc/technical/ts6.md

 - Host cannot be an empty string
 - Host cannot begin with `:`
-- Host can only contain the characters A-Z, a-z, 0-9, and `-./:`
-- Notably, underscores and formatting codes are *not* allowed in hostnames
+- Host can only contain the characters A-Z, a-z, 0-9, and `-./:`; notably, underscores and formatting codes are *not* allowed in hostnames
-- A number cannot immediately follow the final `/` in the host
-- This prevents potential ambiguity with CIDR notation in bans
+- A number cannot immediately follow the final `/` in the host; this prevents potential ambiguity with CIDR notation in bans

+When changing the hostname to an IPv6 address, the ip cannot start with `:` (as this would otherwise be interpreted as the beginning of the trailing parameter in IRC protocol framing).
+To work around this, prefix the address with a leading 0, e.g. `0::1` for localhost.

 When propagating this command, if a server does not support **EUID**, it will be propagated via the `ENCAP` variant below instead.
 However, supporting